 We offer a branded, differentiated product platform.
 We believe our innovative approach to product development and distribution provides us with a competitive advantage in anti-aging and direct selling.
 We develop and distribute innovative, premium-quality anti-aging personal care products and nutritional supplements under our Nu Skin and Pharmanex category brands, respectively.
-Over the last several years, we have introduced new Nu Skin personal care products and Pharmanex nutritional supplements under our ageLOC anti-aging brand.
-Our research and product development is focused on understanding the sources of aging, including the influence of certain ingredients on gene expression, and utilizing that knowledge in our development of anti-aging products.
+Over the last several years, we have introduced new Nu Skin personal care products and Pharmanex nutritional supplements under our ageLOC brand, which features innovative, premium-quality anti-aging products.
+We also are increasingly focused on developing and offering products that are conducive to social selling, including cosmetics and other socially demonstrable and shareable products.
 We believe that our acquired and licensed technologies, research collaborations and in-house research expertise enable us to introduce innovative, proprietary products.
-We source and produce nearly all our proprietary products through trusted third parties, except in Mainland China, where we manufacture our own products.
+We source and produce nearly all our proprietary products through trusted third parties and manufacturing partners, except in Mainland China, where we manufacture the majority of our products.

 During 2015 and 2016, and continuing into 2017, we launched our ageLOC Youth nutritional supplement and our ageLOC Me customized skin care system.
-Beginning in the second half of 2017 and continuing into 2018, we plan to launch ageLOC LumiSpa, which is a treatment and cleansing device that promotes smooth and healthy skin.
+Beginning in the fourth quarter of 2017 and continuing into 2018, we are launching our ageLOC LumiSpa skin treatment and cleansing device.